Why is pancreatic cancer so difficult to treat?

 - Pancreatic cancer tends to spread quickly.
 The pancreas lies at the junction of several very important structures in your abdomen, making it easy for the cancer to spread into these structures and other organs.
 Pancreatic cancer often spreads to nearby organs — including the liver, gallbladder and intestines — early in the course of the disease.

 - Recurrence is likely.
 Even after surgical removal, pancreatic cancer often recurs.

-In addition, pancreatic cancer tends to be relatively resistant to chemotherapy.
-However, several newer treatments show promise in increasing the response rate to pancreatic cancer treatment.
+Most people with pancreatic cancer undergo chemotherapy as part of their treatment.
+Several newer combination treatments show promise in increasing the response rate to pancreatic cancer treatment.

-- Ryan DP, et al. Management of locally advanced and borderline resectable exocrine pancreatic cancer. http://www.uptodate.com/home.
-Accessed June 19, 2013.
+- Ryan DP, et al. Treatment for potentially resectable exocrine pancreatic cancer. https://www.uptodate.com/contents/search.
+Accessed June 10, 2019.